rebase-energy/awesome-weather-models/README_no_table.md

 This page provide a catalogue and categorization of AI-based weather forecasting models.
 The aim is that this page will enable discovery and comparison of the different available model options.

 ## Weather Models
 The weather models are categorized according meta data found in the [JSON schema](https://json-schema.org/) specification ([schema_ai_models.json](https://github.com/rebase-energy/awesome-weather-models/blob/main/schema_ai_models.json)).
-Below is a table in alphabetical order extracted from the full categorization providing name, description and if it is an open model.
+Below is a table in alphabetical order extracted from the full categorization providing name, description and if it is provided as an open model.
+Click the link of the model name to see the full model categorization.

 * **Operational Data**: Forecast data from the model is provided at an operational basis.
 * **Open Source**: The source code is provided as open source.